bufbuild-ru/docs/docs/bsr/remote-plugins/custom-plugins/index.md

 This feature is only available on the Pro and Enterprise plans.
 :::

 All public plugins on the BSR are maintained by Buf for security purposes — we want to make sure that the code generators everyone uses are verified by us.
 However, organizations often write custom Protobuf plugins to generate logic specific to their business.
-Custom plugins are available on our Pro and Enterprise plans — [reach out](mailto:support@buf.build) if you're interested in adding this feature.You can upload unlimited custom plugins, which can be public or private within your private BSR instance:
+Custom plugins are available on our Pro and Enterprise plans — [reach out](mailto:support@buf.build) if you're interested in adding this feature.

+You can upload unlimited custom plugins, which can be public or private within your private BSR instance:

 - Public: All user accounts with access to the instance have access to the plugin
 - Private: Only user accounts who are members of the organization that owns a plugin have access to the plugin